Over 70 years of golf stories!

-The origins of our land can actually be traced back to 1886 when Lieutenant Colonel Ernest G. May first arrived in what was then the District of Alberta in the Northwest Territories of Canada.
+The origins of the property on which our course lies can be traced back to 1886 when Lieutenant Colonel Ernest G. May first arrived in what was then the District of Alberta in the Northwest Territories of Canada.
 Newly arrived from England, May was looking for land on which to build a home for his fiancé, Eliza Mary Paice, who waited in England.
 Finding some beautiful property near Springbank that had many trees, a creek, and a stunning view of the mountains, May quickly sent for Miss Eliza.
-She and Ernest were married, and together they filed a claim to purchase the land from the Hudson’s Bay Company.
-The very same land on which Pinebrook now sits!
-A house was built and a family started as the May’s settled down in this rugged new land.
+She and Ernest were married, and together they filed a claim to purchase the land from the Hudson's Bay Company.

-Dick May passed away in 1965 without having completed the golf course of his dreams.
-He left the property to his two nephews in British Columbia who came out to Alberta, but the two had little interest in the property and the course became badly run down.
+Dick May died in 1965, leaving his property to two nephews who unfortunately took little interest in it.
+The course became badly run down.
 When the nephews decided to sell the property in 1968, Wilbur Griffith, remembering his neighbor's dreams for the course, decided to buy and completely rebuild it, giving it the new name of "Pinebrook Golf & Winter Club".
-Wilbur hired a golf course architect in 1973, the course was completed in 1975, and in March of that year, Clayton Robb was the first staff member hired as Head Golf Professional.
+Course reconstruction was completed in 1975, and in March of that year, Clayton Robb was the first staff member hired as Head Golf Professional.

-Pinebrook exists because a group of like-minded, friendly people chose to form a better club.
-We are happy to invite you to BELONG HERE!
+Pinebrook exists today because a group of like-minded, friendly people chose to form a better club.